EARLY LIFE:

 It’s reported Roxanne’s family last saw her in 2006.

-In 2007, officers with the Edmonton Police Service arrested Roxanne on prostitution charges, during which time she was in regular contact with her family.
-She pled guilty to the charges against her and some were dropped.
+In 2007, officers with the Edmonton Police Service arrested Roxanne on prostitution charges, at which time she was in regular contact with her family.
+However, she stopped calling them son after.
+She pleaded guilty to the charges against her and some were dropped.

 Nicole last heard from her sister in September 2007.
 During the call, Roxanne assured her that everything was fine and said she was still in the Edmonton area.